KoolKiel

 - Themes

 Dubbed “KoolKiel”, the proposal is located near the southernmost tip of the Kiel Fjord.
-Currently it is occupied by a large, single-storey building, which was originally used for storing chains for ships; however, in more recent times this location has become more notable for its connection to Germany’s famous Werner comics, which were printed in the building from the early 1980s.
+Historically, the site is home to a large, single-storey building, which was originally used for storing chains for ships; however, in more recent times this location became more notable for its connection to Germany’s famous Werner comics, which were printed in the building from the early 1980s.
 The building is now known as W8 Medienzentrum, and is home to a variety of companies working mostly (but not exclusively) in media and the creative industries.
 This collection of tenants has given the area a unique and charismatic identity, which strongly influenced MVRDV’s subsequent design.

 The project aims to retain the creative and social diversity of the W8 Medienzentrum.
-In its place a plinth with commercial units is topped by two apartment blocks which enjoy an elevated courtyard, full of diverse activities for residents.
-Next to this, a new building is proposed with a zig-zagging plinth containing an elderly day care and shops, topped by three cubic blocks of social housing.
-At the end of the site, two towers emerge from a commercial plinth: a residential tower with staggered cantilevers, which will become a new icon for the city, and an office tower with 10,000 square metres of modern office spaces, overlooking the Fjord.
+In its place, a plinth with commercial units is topped by two short-stay apartment blocks which enjoy an elevated courtyard, full of diverse activities for residents.
+Next to this, a new building, known as Wulf, is proposed with a zig-zagging plinth containing further short-stay apartments, topped by three cubic blocks containing a combined total of 154 social housing apartments.
+At the end of the site is a building named W1, with two hotel towers connected by a commercial plinth.
+One of these towers features staggered cantilevers, becoming a new landmark for the city, while the other provides 10,000 square metres of rooms with generous views of the Fjord.

-Lively exterior public spaces are key to the project: a green plaza is set between the buildings for the enjoyment of residents, shoppers and office workers, while a plinth rooftop park snakes its way around the three cubic housing blocks.
+Lively exterior public spaces are key to the project: a green plaza is set between the buildings for the enjoyment of residents, shoppers, and visitors, while a park on the rooftop of the plinth of Wulf snakes its way around the three cubic housing blocks.
 The project’s most eye-catching feature is the housing tower with its overhanging elements and lively facade.
-Aluminum panels sit in front of the windows and display a variety of icons inspired by the graphics of comic strip and symbolic elements connected to Kiel’s history and culture.
+Aluminum panels sit in front of the windows and display a variety of icons inspired by the graphics of comic strips and symbolic elements connected to Kiel’s history and culture.

 Gallery